Medical Misdiagnosis Claims

 Type 1 diabetes

-Type 1 diabetes typically develops during childhood or adolescence and occurs when the body’s immune system mistakenly attacks and destroys the insulin-producing cells in the pancreas.
-If you are diagnosed with this type of diabetes, you will require daily insulin injections or an insulin pump to manage blood sugar levels.
+Type 1 diabetes typically develops during childhood or adolescence.
+It occurs when the body’s immune system mistakenly attacks and destroys the insulin-producing cells in the pancreas.

 Type 2 diabetes